Tebs-Lab/LLMs-Non-Eng-Two-Day-Workshop/01-the-fundamentals/03-llm-architecture-and-components.md

 * **Micro-Exercise: Can you think of a phrase that, similar to "queen of hearts," has completely different meaning depending on the context?**
     * *Hint that idioms are a great example of this...*
+    * Then, go ask ChatGPT about that idiom!

 #### The Prediction FF Block